WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CAR.md

 # CAR Data Dictionary

-Customer Activity Record (CAR), represents an atomic step in the customer workflow.
-The following fields are available from the API from a CAR record.
+Customer Activity Record (CAR) - It represents an atomic step in the customer workflow.
+The following fields are available in a CAR record.

 Note - These fields are only applicable for the API and not Analyzer UI.